-In 2020, ECMAScript introduced BigInt (TC39, 2020), which are, as described in the spec, "arbitrary precision integers".
-Whilst this does not hold true in common ECMAScript implementations (such as Chrome's V8), these "big integers" still provide sufficient precision for the Paillier cryptosystem, given some optimisations and specialisations are made with regards to the Paillier algorithm and in particular the modular exponentiation operation.
+In 2020, ECMAScript introduced BigInt, which are, as described in the spec, "[integers which] may be any size and are not limited to a particular bit-width".
+Whilst this does not hold true in common ECMAScript implementations (such as V8), these "big integers" still provide sufficient precision for the Paillier cryptosystem, given some optimisations and specialisations are made with regards to the Paillier algorithm and in particular the modular exponentiation operation.